One Piece Manga Chapter 860 Recap Online English Spoilers: Jinbei’s Crew Prepares To Escape, While Guests Arrive For The Big Wedding – Will Commander Dogtooth Foil Assassination Plot?

 With an altruistic mindset, Jinbei had proclaimed that he would help the captain of the Straw Hats pirates.
 Jinbei helping Luffy would mean going against and betraying Charlotte Linlin, and in extension, committing mutiny.
 The sharkman revealed how Big Mom quickly pulled out the dreaded roulette wheel when he expressed a desire to part ways with the Yonko.
 The roulette wheel usually decides how many years will have to be deposited to buy one’s freedom.

-However, in case of Jinbei, Big Mom had demanded that he surrender crew members as well.
-In other words, Big Mom’s settlement for Jinbei’s freedom involved the lives of his crew-members as well, which the sharkman was not ready to allow.
-Hence, he wants his crew-members to escape with his ship.
+However, in the case of Jinbei, Big Mom had demanded that he surrender crew members as well.
+In other words, Big Mom’s settlement for Jinbei’s freedom involved the lives of his crew members as well, which the sharkman was not ready to allow.
+Hence, he wants his crew members to escape with his ship.
 He reasons that on the day of the ceremony, Big Mom’s patrol ships, Hors D’oeuvre Interceptors, would be escorting the ships of guests.
 Since the security will be focused on the ceremony, it would be lax for the outer regions.

 Unfortunately, orchestrating the escape and helping Luffy would mean Jinbei will be risking his life, and his first mate, Aladine, realizes the same.
 Jinbei calmly notes that he plans to pledge his allegiance to Luffy and the Straw Hats pirates.
 Shockingly, Jinbei adds that risking his life will be an eventuality instead of a possibility.
 As instructed, Jinbei’s crew assures him they would take the ship and head to Fishman Islands.
 As expected, besides Luffy and Sanji, Jinbei is also worried about Ryugu Kingdom.